okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 Multiple Okta orgs for your multi-tenant solution

 > **Note:** The Org2Org app integration isn't available in Okta Developer-Edition orgs.
+If you need to test this feature in your Developer-Edition org, contact your Okta account team.

 ---